-Denver Health is committed to maintaining positive working relationships with contractors, sub-contractors, and vendors.
-We select vendors, contractors, and sub-contractors based on clinical and business needs, evaluating their quality, price and performance history.
+Denver Health is committed to maintaining positive working relationships with contractors, sub-contractors, third-tier downstream entities, and vendors.
+We select third-parties to engage in business based on clinical and business needs, evaluating their quality, price, and performance history.
 Denver Health's relationships with these companies is impartial and follows the relevant policies and procedures.
-Confidential information about contracts with vendors, sub-contractors, and contractors should not be released to any third party without permission, unless required by law.
+Confidential information about contracts with contractors, sub-contractors, and vendors should not be released to any third party without permission, unless required by law and authorized by the Office of General Counsel of Denver Health.